zwacky/wicki-io/content/posts/2020-11-goodbye-google-fonts/index.md

 Since Chrome v86, released October 2020, cross-site resources like fonts can't be shared on the same CDN anymore.
 This is due to the partitioned browser cache (Safari has had this for years already).
 {{% /stress %}}

-In [this Google post](https://developers.google.com/web/updates/2020/10/http-cache-partitioning) they explain what the partitioned browser cache is and that it got mainly introduced to prevent a possible cross-site tracking mechanism.
+In [this Google post](https://developers.google.com/web/updates/2020/10/http-cache-partitioning) they explain what the partitioned browser cache is.
+It got only introduced to prevent a possible cross-site tracking mechanism.

 ## Cache partitioning in other browsers